Datafable/diveboard-data-publication/standardization/DarwinCore mapping remarks.md

 acceptedNameUsage | -
 parentNameUsage | -
 originalNameUsage | -
-nameAccordingTo | change: 5 records with blank `scientificName` should be empty here has well.| ?? namePublishedIn | - namePublishedInYear | -
-higherClassification | -
+nameAccordingTo | change: 5 records with blank `scientificName` should be empty here has well.| to check namePublishedIn | - namePublishedInYear | - higherClassification | -